Home > City Status

 Does a town need a cathedral to become a city?

-to become a city, whether they have an Anglican cathedral or not.
-There are 18 cities without a cathedral and
+NO. All UK towns (through their local council) can apply to become a city, whether they have an Anglican cathedral or not.
+There are 18 cities without a cathedral and 13 towns which have an Anglican cathedral but do not have city status.
+See the tables in the Cathedrals section for the complete lists.

-The government in the 1880's tried to maintain the link
+The government in the 1880's tried to maintain the link,

 when new cathedrals were founded in Liverpool, Wakefield and